-CSCI 382 Usability Engineering for Web Development
+IT 382 Usability Engineering for Web Development

-Prerequisites: CSCI 280 (or CSCI 287 and knowledge of HTML and JavaScript) or permission of the instructor.
-(First semester/3 credits)

-Principles of usability engineering, including analysis, design, prototyping and testing, with emphasis on their application to Web development.
+Prerequisites: IT 280 or permission of the instructor.
+(First semester/3 credits) Principles of usability engineering, including analysis, design, prototyping and testing, with emphasis on their application to Web development.
 Topics include: what is usability, heuristic evaluation, usability goal setting, interaction design and styles, assessment methods, Web accessibility and adaptive technologies.

-CS/MG 388 Management Information Systems
+ITMG 388 Management Information Systems